shenyu0403/DynamicLandscape/README.md

 This material was creating using methods provided by a lot of people from various places around the internet including Epic Games, Unreal Forums and random Tutorial blogs.
 Every technique used here can be found online somewhere with a bit of dedicated googling.
 This is why it is free!

-# Main Features
+# Current Features

 Texturing:
-- Height based Texture Blending
 - 16 Active Layers
+- Standard Macro Variation
+- Distance Based Tessellation
+- Tri-Planar Texturing
+- Splatmap Texturing
+- Global Normal Support

+# Future/Intended Features:
 - Multi Splatmap Support
-- Global Normal Support
 - Biome Texturing
 - Auto Slope/Height based Texturing
-- Distance Based Tessellation
-- Tri-Planar Texturing
-- Standard Macro Variation
+- Height based Texture Blending

 Grass Tool:
 - Splat/Noise Map based Grass Variation/Grouping